 Begin this section by introducing this section.
-Take care to clearly communicate that the time focus of the question is since the SOL center visit.
+Take care to clearly communicate that the time focus of the question is since the last SOL study contact with the participant.

 "The following questions are about any hospitalizations or visits to an emergency room you may have had Since our last telephone interview with you on (date)."